apitrace/apitrace/docs/USAGE.markdown

 Backtrace Capturing
 ===================

-apitrace now has the ability to capture the call stack to an OpenGL call.
+apitrace now has the ability to capture the call stack to an OpenGL call on certain OSes (only Android and Linux at the moment).
 This can be helpful in determing which piece of code made that glDrawArrays call.

-*NOTE* this feature is currently only available on Android and Linux at the moment.

-On linux you need to have libunwind, and libdwarf installed to compile in the feature.

 To use the feature you need to set an environment variable with the list of GL call prefixes you wish to capture stack traces to.